 2nd April 1993

-A French fisherman is arrested after abducting officials
+A French fisherman is arrested and escorted to St Peter Port

-On this second occasion, they were taking no chances.
-The Ministry of Defence had sent 12 Royal Marines to Guernsey to accompany the boarding parties.
-Mesnage was taken to Guernsey for questioning and arrived in St Peter Port at 4pm on 2 April.
+On this second occasion, the Ministry of Defence had sent a dozen Royal Marines to Guernsey to accompany the boarding parties and Mesnage was taken to Guernsey for questioning.
+They arrived in St Peter Port at 4pm on 2 April.

-The British and French governments had no disagreement between themselves over the rights and the wrongs of the situation.
-France agreed with the UK that the fishermen shouldn’t be so close to the Channel Islands.
-The French fishermen themselves didn’t have any problems with the Channel Islands fishermen.
-They did believe that the Marines were causing trouble, though.
+The British and French governments seemingly had no disagreement between themselves over the rights and wrongs of the fishing dispute.
+France agreed with the UK that French fishermen shouldn’t be so close to the Channel Islands.
+The French fishermen themselves didn’t have any problems with the Channel Islands fishermen, either.
+Some did believe that the Marines were causing trouble, though.

-Mesnage was charged with illegal fishing and abduction and appeared in court on 5 April.
+Mesnage, charged with illegal fishing and disobeying orders from a fisheries protection officer, appeared in court on 5 April.
 The French fishermen warned Guernsey’s fishermen not to come to Cherbourg.
-However, as The Guardian reported on the day Mesnage was in the dock,
+However, as The Guardian reported on the day of the appearance,

 [Three Guernsey fishing boats] docked peacefully at the French port and were expected to unload their catches later today… The French police said ‘they have arrived as normal and everything is quiet’.